-In March 2017, the Company entered into an agreement with the LLS and amended the agreement to include an additional study in June 2018.
-The LLS research grant stipulates various milestone-based payments with a total award of \$4.2 million through December 2019.
-During the three and six months ended June 30, 2019, the Company did not receive any payments related to this grant.
-As of June 30, 2019 and December 31, 2018, the Company had received \$3.9 million under the award.
-The Company could be required in the future to pay amounts to LLS upon reaching certain development and regulatory approval milestones as well as a low single digit percentage royalty rate on net sales, up to a maximum of \$15.0 million in total.
-The Company concluded that the contingent milestone payments were an embedded derivative and the Company recorded a liability for the derivative of approximately \$0.3 million, as part of other long-term liabilities as of June 30, 2019 and December 31, 2018.
-The value of the embedded derivative was estimated using the probability-adjusted and discounted future milestone payments.
+In March 2017, the Company entered into an agreement with the Leukemia & Lymphoma Society, Inc. ("LLS").
+The LLS research grant stipulates various milestone-based payments with a total award of \$4.0 million through December 2019.
+As of June 30, 2018 and December 31, 2017, the Company had received \$3.8 million and \$1.0 million under the award.
+The Company could be required in the future to pay amounts to LLS upon reaching certain development and regulatory approval milestones as well as a low single digit percentage royalty rate on net sales, up to a maximum of \$15 million in total.